Carers give up time without pay to look after a family member, friend, or neighbour who is ill or frail

 We can arrange breaks or you can have a Direct Payment so you can pay for and arrange your own break.
 If you wish to arrange your own break, Enham can give you advice.
 People with less than our capital threshold pay a flat rate charge, apart from the following free services

-Our Young Carers Support Service provides support, advice and respite breaks for children and young people under 18 who have substantial caring responsibilities at home.
+We provide support, advice and respite breaks for children and young people under 18 who have substantial caring responsibilities at home.

 Our definition of a Young Carer is: if you are under 18 and look after someone by providing substantial and regular care that persists over time and is important in maintaining the health, safety or day-to-day well-being of the person cared for and the wider family.